 |1440H/2019||Islamic Economics, Banking and Finance||Dr. Mabid Ali al-Jarhi||Egypt|

 |1442H/ 2021||IsDB Prize for Impactful Achievement in Islamic Economics||LaunchGood||USA|

-Below are excerpts from the citations for the two winners issued by the IsDB Prize Selection Committee:
+Here are excerpts from the citations issued by the prize selection committee: